knewplay/book-programming-essential/Appendix/tools.md

 The terminal used to be an entire device on its own (a display with a keyboard), separate from the mainframe computer.
 Today, we use software called emulators that replicate the functionality of the old-school terminals.
 But although we technically use terminal-emulators, we simply call the program a terminal.

 ## Unix
-In the field of programming, the Unix OS will sometimes be mentioned.
+It is so common to hear or read "Unix" in thn the field of programming, the Unix OS will sometimes be mentioned.

+## Shell
+talk about shell,  commonly used shells bash csh, zsh, powershell

+## File system navigation

+## File manipulation

+## Text editing

+## I/O redirection
+- mention pipe (O > I) I/O redirection
+Redirecting input and output streams
+Using pipes to chain commands together

+## Additional Utilities
+Exploring additional useful terminal tools (e.g., tar, zip, ssh) Installing and managing software through package managers (e.g., apt, Homebrew)